-A visa paid for with the blood and sweat of Australian service men and women and seventy years of Mateship through the ANZUS Treaty.
+It is widely regarded that the E3 Visa was earned through the blood and sweat of Australian service men and women over seventy years of Military Mateship with the U.S. – especially during the Gulf Wars.

-Comparing the Australian and Irish J1 data, you begin to understand the impact.
+Comparing the Australian and Irish J1 data pre-Pandemic, you begin to understand the potential impact.
 Ireland is less than a third of Australia’s population.
-Yet the number of Irish graduates working on J1 visas in America is historically more than 1.5 times higher than AustralSuppose.
+Yet the number of Irish graduates working on J1 visas in America is historically more than 1.5 times higher than Australians.

 Suppose you apply this ratio to the E3.
 In that case, it is estimated that there could be as many as 20,000 new Irish job seekers entering the U.S. market: All pitching employers that they can be back from the U.S. Consulate in Dublin with an E3 visa in less than two weeks.

-Remember how the concession to Australia for changing the E3 Legislation was a guarantee that 10,500 visas would still be available annually?
-Well, an abundance of visas does not correlate to an abundance of jobs.
+The concession given to Australia for changing the E3 Legislation was a guarantee that 10,500 visas would still be available annually.
+However, an abundance of visas does not correlate to an abundance of jobs.
 There are only so many companies that will employ a foreign national over a U.S. citizen.
 Less since the “Buy American, Hire American” initiative was commenced under the previous Administration.

 An abundance of visas does not correlate to an abundance of jobs.

-Introduce 20,000 new job seekers into a finite employment pool and Australians are going to find significant competition when looking for a new role.
+Introduce 20,000 new job seekers into a finite employment pool (mostly in New York) and Australians are going to find significant competition when looking for a new role.
 As a result, many more Australians will return home empty-handed.
 Other Australians working in America will be forced into staying with their current employer.
 Perhaps missing out on new opportunities to further their career.

 Fewer Australians repatriating with International work experience impedes Australian companies’ ability to understand and compete in global markets.